eclipse-hono/hono/site/content/component/rest-adapter.md

 likely only be resolvable on the network that Docker has created for running the container on, i.e. when you run the REST adapter from the Spring Boot application and want it to connect to a Hono server run as a Docker container then you need to set the value of the *--hono.client.host* option to the IP address (or name) of the Docker host running the Hono server container.
+The same holds true analogously for the *device-registry* address.
 {{% /note %}}

 ## Using the Registration API